 While you'll be able to permanently remove the spilled data within your own organization, any data spilled outside your organization can't be removed with these capabilities.

 Here's the workflow for using Data Investigations (Preview) to manage a data spillage incident:

 Create a data investigation.

 Search for sensitive, malicious, or misplaced data and collect them as evidence.

 Before you begin

-To create an investigation, you have to be a member of the Compliance Administrator role group in the Security & Compliance Center.
+To create a data investigation, search for content, and delete spilled data, you have to be a member of the Data Investigator role group in the Security & Compliance Center.